-1. Where, after consultation it is apparent that there is sufficient evidence to justify initiating a proceeding the Commission shall immediately:
+- 1. Where, after consultation it is apparent that there is sufficient evidence to justify initiating a proceeding the Commission shall immediately: - (a) announce the initiation of a proceeding in the Official Journal of the European Communities; such announcements shall indicate the product and countries concerned, give a summary of the information received, and provide that all relevant information is to be communicated to the Commission; it shall state the period within which interested parties may make known their views in writing and may apply to be heard orally by the Commission in accordance with paragraph 5;

-- (a) announce the initiation of a proceeding in the Official Journal of the European Communities; such announcements shall indicate the product and countries concerned, give a summary of the information received, and provide that all relevant information is to be communicated to the Commission; it shall state the period within which interested parties may make known their views in writing and may apply to the heard orally by the Commission in accordance with paragraph 5; - (b) so advise the exporters and importers known to the Commission to be concerned as well as representatives of the exporting country and the complainants; - (c) commence the investigation at Community level, acting in cooperation with the Member States; such investigation shall cover both dumping or subsidization and injury resulting therefrom and shall be carried out in accordance with paragraphs 2 to 8. - 2. (a) The Commission shall seek all information it deems to be necessary and, where it considers it appropriate, examine and verify the records of importers, exporters, traders, agents, producers, trade associations and organizations.
+- (b) so advise the exporters and importers known to the Commission to be concerned as well as representatives of the exporting country and the complainants; - (c) commence the investigation at Community level, acting in cooperation with the Member States; such investigation shall cover both dumping or subsidization and injury resulting therefrom and shall be carried out in accordance with paragraphs 2 to 8; the investigation of dumping or subsidization shall normally cover a period of not less than six months immediately prior to the initiation of the proceeding. - 2. (a) The Commission shall seek all information it deems to be necessary and, where it considers it appropriate, examine and verify the records of importers, exporters, traders, agents, producers, trade associations and organizations. - (b) Where necessary the Commission shall carry out investigations in third countries, provided that the firms concerned give their consent and the government of the country in question has been officially notified and raises no objection.
+The Commission shall be assisted by officials of those Member States who so request. - 3. (a) The Commission may request Member States: - to supply information, - to carry out all necessary checks and inspections, particularly amongst importers, traders and Community producers, - to carry out investigations in third countries, provided the firms concerned give their consent and the government of the country in question has been officially notified and raises no objection. - (b) Member States shall take whatever steps are necessary in order to give effect to requests from the Commission.
+They shall send to the Commission the information requested together with the results of all inspections, checks or investigations carried out.